Appeals court panel rules Minnesota must reject ballots received after Election Day

 “The Eighth Circuit agreed with arguments President Trump has made across the country in the fight to protect the integrity of this election: the Constitution gives power over election deadlines to the state legislature, not backroom consent decrees between Democrat officials and liberal groups.”

 The case was brought by Republican state Rep. Eric Lucero and Minnesota GOP activist, James Carson.
-In oral arguments Tuesday, Andrew Grossman an attorney for the two, argued Minnesota was courting “chaos” by planning to continue counting votes until Nov.
+In oral arguments Tuesday, their attorney, Andrew Grossman, argued Minnesota was courting “chaos” by planning to continue counting votes until Nov.
 10.

-“We are trying to solve that problem now, when voters still have a chance to cast timely ballots,” Grossman said, equating votes that come in after election day to ballot-box stuffing.
+“We are trying to solve that problem now, when voters still have a chance to cast timely ballots,” Grossman said, equating votes that come in after Election Day to ballot-box stuffing.

-Lucero and Carson would be injured, Grossman argued, because by accepting every ballot “dilutes their votes as a matter of pure arithmetic: When the vote pool goes up, the weight of their individual votes goes down.”
+Lucero and Carson would be injured, Grossman argued, because accepting every ballot “dilutes their votes as a matter of pure arithmetic: When the vote pool goes up, the weight of their individual votes goes down.”

 Judge Bobby Shepherd, an appointee of President George W. Bush, and Judge L. Steven Grasz, appointed by Trump, formed the majority.
 Judge Jane Kelly, appointed by President Barack Obama, dissented.

-The ruling leaves open the possiblity that another court could overturn its decision, directing a lower court to issue guidance for Minnesota to set aside ballots received after Election Day in case they can later be counted.
+The ruling leaves open the possibility that another court could overturn its decision, directing a lower court to issue guidance for Minnesota to set aside ballots received after Election Day in case they can later be counted.

 “The consequences of this order are not lost on us,” stated the opinion by Shepherd and Grasz.
 “With that said, we conclude the challenges that will stem from this ruling are preferable to a post-election scenario where mail-in votes, received after the statutory deadline, are either intermingled with ballots received on time or invalidated without prior warning.